shajra/haskell-hls-nix/doc/nix.md

 ## Running commands<a id="sec-4-3"></a>

 You can run a command from a package in a Nix expression with `nix run`.
-For instance, to get the help message for the `haskell-language-server-8.8.4` executable provided by the "haskell-language-server-ghc884-renamed" package selected by the "hls-renamed" attribute path, we can call the following:
+For example, to get the help message for the `haskell-language-server-8.8.4` executable provided by the "haskell-language-server-ghc884-renamed" package selected by the "hls-renamed" attribute path, we can call the following:

 ```shell
 nix run \